ScrelliCopter/NeHe-SDL_GPU/README.md

 Like the original, we modify our shapes to fully bring them into the 3rd dimension, turning our triangle into a pyramid and our quad into a cube.

+This is also the point we need to add depth testing.
+In OpenGL this simply requires enabling the `GL_DEPTH_TEST` capability and passing the `GL_DEPTH_BUFFER_BIT` flag to `glClear`, however, modern APIs require depth buffer(s) to be manually created and managed by the client application.
+SDL_GPU thankfully handles resource cycling for us but depth texture management boilerplate is long & repetitive enough to justify being factored out into the utility library.

 ## Lessons [06 - 10](https://nehe.gamedev.net/tutorial/lessons_06__10/17010/) ##

 ### Lesson 06: [Texture Mapping](https://nehe.gamedev.net/tutorial/texture_mapping/12038/) ###